 Laura joined the School of Law as a Lecturer in January 2016.
 She holds an LLB (Hons) (2006) and an LLM in Human Rights Law (2007) from the University of Nottingham, a PGDip (2012) in Education Studies from Bangor University, and a PhD (2016) in Bioethics and Medical Jurisprudence from the University of Manchester.
-Her doctoral thesis explored different theoretical approaches to the law concerning health and welfare decision-making by older adults.
+Her doctoral thesis, entitled ‘Making Health and Welfare Decisions in Old Age: Challenging the Adequacy of Law and Theory’ explored different theoretical approaches to the law concerning health and welfare decision-making by older adults, and was awarded the University of ManchesterFaculty of Humanities Award for Distinguished Achievement.

 Research and scholarship